HowlandLab/DIBS/README.md

 *DIBS* aims to reduce the human-error element from the equation and instead uses a data-centric approach to cluster similar behaviours together and then standardize the behaviour recognition process.
-By having just one set of "rules" (more on this later) that DIBS uses to recognize distinct behaviours, it redcues instances of researcher error due to things like overlooked behaviours or split decisions on short-duration behaviours.
+By having just one set of "rules" (more on this later) that DIBS uses to recognize distinct behaviours, it reduces instances of researcher error due to things like overlooked behaviours or split decisions on short-duration behaviours.
 On top of all this, *DIBS* comes replete with a web app option that allows for non-technically savvy people to utilize the package without any prior programming knowledge.